 People of all ages own IRAs, but ownership is higher among households aged 35 or older.
-This reflects the life-cycle effect on saving; that is, households tend to focus on retirement-related saving as they get older (when younger, they save for other goals such as education or buying a house).
+This reflects the life-cycle effect on saving; that is, households tend to focus on retirement-related saving as they get older (when younger, they save for other goals, such as education or buying a house).
 Also, many traditional IRA owners became owners as a result of rollovers from employer-sponsored plans, which occur after at least some years in the workforce.
-In mid-2022, 37 percent of households headed by an individual aged 35 to 44 owned IRAs, 43 percent of households headed by an individual aged 55 to 64 owned IRAs, and 52 percent of households headed by an individual aged 65 or older owned IRAs (see Figure A2).
+In mid-2023, percent of households headed by an individual aged 35 to 44 owned IRAs, 39 percent of households headed by an individual aged 45 to 54 owned IRAs,

+44 percent of households headed by an individual aged 55 to 64 owned IRAs, and 53 percent of households headed by an individual aged 65 or older owned IRAs (see Figure A2).
 As a result, 68 percent of IRA-owning households were headed by individuals aged 45 or older (see Figure A3).